 - For customers requesting space for web hosting, a list of IP addresses currently being used for web hosting, and a list of domains being hosted.
 If IP-based hosting is being done, a list of technical reasons why named-based hosting cannot be done must be included.

-This information will be used by NTT America ONLY to justify the loan of IP addresses to a customer.
-The information may also be given to the RIRs if they request it as part of reviewing their loans to NTT America.
+This information will be used by NTT ONLY to justify the loan of IP addresses to a customer.
+The information may also be given to the RIRs if they request it as part of reviewing their loans to NTT.

-NTT America reserves the right to amend this policy at any time.
+NTT reserves the right to amend this policy at any time.

 IV.
 IP Address Justification (IPJ) Forms